anonUnderground/onchain_bridge_data_service/README.md

 npm install -g truffle

    - You also need to install HDWallet Provider by running the following in ther teminal:
-   - You will need ti have [Git](Visit the official Git website: https://git-scm.com/downloads) installed on your system.
+   - You will need to have [Git](https://git-scm.com/downloads) installed on your system.

 npm install @truffle/hdwallet-provider